 The business is a portable toilet business called Karibu Loo.
 We believe this business has significant potential and will create a stream of income to support our educational mission, while also providing jobs for our graduates.
 Our plan is to begin scaling the business in late 2015 or early 2016.
 Our revised five-year pro forma suggests we will be able to raise a significant portion of our annual operating budget through this initiative by 2020.
 Read more about Karibu Loo in other articles in this newsletter.

-We have been recruiting sponsors and sending Nairobi children to school since 2006.
-Since inception our mission has been to educate children so they can transform their lives.
+We have been recruiting sponsors and sending Nairobi children to school since 2006 and are still doing so in 2015.
+Since its inception, our mission has been to educate children so they can transform their lives.
 We have defined the ultimate measure of lives transformed as employment.
-Our belief is that the cycle of poverty will be broken when our graduates go to work each day and earn a wage sufficient to move themselves out of the slums.
+Our belief is that the cycle of poverty will be broken when our graduates go to work each day and earn a wage sufficient to move out of the slums.
 Our students are beginning to get those kinds of jobs in the formal Kenyan economy – read about some of their stories in the article titled “Transforming Lives”.

 Turner Cobden has joined our board of directors and will lead our efforts to streamline operations.
 Turner is in his early ‘30s and, with his wife Emily, has sponsored a student since 2008.
-He and Emily have both participated in camp.
-Read more about Turner and his perspectives on board service for Friends of Ngong Road is a following article.
+He and Emily have both participated in the camp.
+Read more about Turner and his perspectives on onboard service for Friends of Ngong Road in the following article.

 As always, we are deeply appreciative of your ongoing commitment to helping the student you support in Kenya.
-We have learned a lot about how to educate students over the past nine years and are moving actively toward building a sustainable organization.
+In nine years, we’ve gained insights into effective education, progressing to create a sustainable organization for student development.
 Thank you for your support!